kevin-culver/Microsoft_Movie_Analysis/README.md

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── Microsoft_Movies_Analysis.ipynb     <- Narrative documentation of data analysis in Jupyter notebook
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── Microsoft_Movies_Presentation.pdf   <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code
+├── zippedData                          <- Data files used in analysis and Jupyter notebook
 └── images                              <- Both sourced externally and generated from code
 ```